 Step 1.
 Open the Settings app by pressing

 Step 2.
 When Windows Settings opens, select the

 Step 3.
-Now, scroll down and then click on the
+Now, scroll down and click on the

 Step 4.
-Turn the toggle switch to the On beside the “Title bar window shake” option.
+Turn On the toggle switch beside the “Title bar window shake” option.

 After performing the above steps, the “Aero Shake” or “Title bar windows shake” feature is approved on your Windows 11 PC.
-In the future, if you would like to turn off this feature on your computer, repeat the above steps, and in step 4, turn the toggle switch to Off position, next to the “Title bar windows shake” option.
+In the future, if you would like to turn Off this feature on your computer, repeat the above steps, and in step 4, turn the toggle switch to the Off position next to the “Title bar windows shake” option.

 That’s all.
 Now, you can close the Settings app.
 The changes are stored on your PC automatically, and no further action is required.